-From reviewing the information provided regarding the December 2020 flood event, historic river data and modelling information, it is clear that the 2020 event was greater than the current EA modelled 1 in 100 year flood event with flows similar to the peak flow in the in the modelled 1 in 100 year plus 20% event.
+From reviewing the information provided regarding the December 2020 flood event, historic river data and modelling information, it is clear that the 2020 event was greater than the current EA modelled 1 in 100 year flood event with flows similar to the peak flow in the modelled 1 in 100 year plus 20% event.

-From the level information obtained from the Lidar (Laser Imaging, detection and Ranging) data it is clear that there is an issue with flood plain connectivity downstream of the Aquarius site and through the raised footpath at Langel Common.
+From the level information obtained from the Lidar (Laser Imaging, Detection and Ranging) data it is clear that there is an issue with flood plain connectivity downstream of the Aquarius site and through the raised footpath at Langel Common.

-Levels in the field to the South of the Aquarius site and to the east of the eastern channel of the river Windrush seem to suggest that flood flows would not be able to fill and pass through to the flood plain further downstream as easily as the 2014 modelling suggests.
-The flood levels in the model are lower than the ground level in the field adjacent to the channel in the modelled 1 in 20 year event and at the 1 in 100 year flood level, not all flows would be able to spill back in to the river.
+Levels in the field to the south of the Aquarius site and to the east of the eastern channel of the river Windrush seem to suggest that flood flows would not be able to fill and pass through to the flood plain further downstream as easily as the 2014 modelling suggests.
+The flood levels in the modelled 1 in 20 year event are lower than the ground levels in the field adjacent to the bank of the of eastern channel, therefore no flows will be able to pass back into the river during such an event.
+The modelled 1 in 100 year flood level is only slightly higher than the ground levels in some areas of the field so not all flows will be able to spill back in to the river as the model suggests.